31 Indoor Woodworking Projects to Do This Winter

 Simple Storage Cabinet

-Put this cool little project on your desk at work to annoy your coworkers, or gift it to one of your young relatives.
+Put this cool little desktop catapult on your desk at work to annoy your coworkers, or gift it to one of your young relatives.
 Because the only power tools we used are a jigsaw and a drill, this miniature catapult is an easy project for any DIYer to build.

-See just how simple this little terror is here.
+See just how simple this little terror is.

 These hexagon/beehive shelves are an incredibly trendy item, and with good reason.
 You can make three or four of them in an hour and arrange them, paint them or stain them in any way that you want.
 The possibilities are endless.
 Hexagon shelves are simple to build and will give you confidence to start using more angles in your projects.